Marvel Auctioning Off Props From Canceled Netflix Shows ‘Daredevil’, ‘Luke Cage’, & ‘Iron Fist’

 “Marvel created ground-breaking television with the shows featuring their ‘Street Level Heroes’ including Daredevil, Luke Cage and Iron Fist.
 The shows were true to their comic book roots, and fans can now celebrate these shows and appreciate the art that went into creating them by owning a real piece of their production.”

-Mike Pasciullo, from Marvel Marketing and Communications has also shared that the company is “happy to work with Prop Store to give fans this unique opportunity to own authentic iconic mementos.”
+Mike Pasciullo, from Marvel Marketing and Communications, has also shared that the company is “happy to work with Prop Store to give fans this unique opportunity to own authentic iconic mementos.”

 Daredevil, Luke Cage, and Iron Fist aren’t the only casualties of Netflix’s Marvel purge either.
-It has also been announced that Jessica Jones has been canceled by the streaming service, although the final season of that show has yet to begin, so fans at least have a final season still to look forward to.
+It has also been announced that Jessica Jones has been canceled by the streaming service, although the final season of that show has yet to begin, so fans at least have one more season still to look forward to.